7 October 2022, updated 7 November 2024

 A more complete approach would be to create a specific OCFL object that contains this documentation and to have a pointer to its location in the storage root.
 This documentation object would then be subject to OCFL validation and any other digital preservation processes that might be implemented without requiring special handling.

 Consequently, it is sensible to allow additional or alternative fixity algorithms to be used.
 These may be made in a fixity block which has the same layout as a manifest block but permits a broader range of algorithms.
-The OCFL will consider a fixity block valid if all the files referenced in the block exist but the OCFL does not validate digests for all possible algorithms.
-The fixity block does not have to include all the files in an object to permit legacy fixity to be imported without requiring continued use of obsolete digest algorithms.
+OCFL validation will consider a fixity block valid if all the files referenced in the block exist but the OCFL tools may not validate digests for all possible algorithms.
+The fixity block does not have to include all the files in an object in order to permit legacy fixity to be imported without requiring continued use of obsolete digest algorithms.
+Note that digest algorithms can generate identical digests for different file content and this is more likely for simpler and older digests.
+Implementations must thus expect and handle cases where the fixity block correctly lists the same digest for different files.

 The OCFL separates the content path of stored files from the logical path of these files’ content in OCFL object versions.
 This is a key feature that allows previous versions of objects to remain immutable but permitting deduplication, forward delta differencing, and easy file renaming.
 Consequently, the OCFL only requires that files added to any version of an OCFL object must be stored somewhere within the relevant version directory, with a corresponding entry in the manifest block.
 An entry in the state block determines the path and name of the file within that version by referencing the manifest entry, not the actual path on disk.